When an object is sold for more money than it was bought for,

 VAT is an additional 17.5%.

-What is the total cost of the scooter including VAT ?
+What is the total cost including VAT?

-A washing machine is advertised at £350, ex Vat.
+A washing machine is advertised at £350, ex VAT.

 VAT is an additional 20%.

-What is the total cost of the washing machine including VAT ?
+What is the total cost including VAT?

-When an object appreciates, it increases in value.
+VATWhen an object appreciates, it increases in value.

 Glenfox Lodge was valued at £165,000 on 30th April 2001.

-If appreciation is 4% per annum, what is the value of Glenfox Lodge on 30th April 2003?
+If appreciation is 4% per annum, what is the value of Glenfox Lodge

 When an object depreciates, it decreases in value.

-A car was bought for £ 10,000 in 1998.
 Each year, it depreciated in value by 20%.

 What was the car worth 4 years later?

-this could also be done using CRy
+Since the rate of depreciation remains constant at 20%, this can also be done using CRy

-Here, the original cost needs to be found .
+Here, the original cost needs to be found.

 A television set is sold for £150, including VAT at 17.5%.